 Selling property can be a stressful and emotional process for all parties involved.
 There are many ways to sell a property.
 Public auctions where the highest bid wins, are most common in Melbourne, Sydney, and increasingly, in Brisbane.
 A less common, but highly effective sales strategy is the silent auction.
-Attwood Marshall Lawyers Property and Commercial Lawyer, Andrea McGarry, discusses the risks and rewards of silent auctions.
+What are the risks and rewards of silent auctions?

 Silent auctions, also referred to as tenders, as opposed to public auctions, are conducted through bidders privately sending their offers to the real estate agent.
 Ultimately, the highest bidder wins the property, same as a public auction, however, the value in this strategy is that it often elicits a higher price being put forward from the start.

 In a silent auction, bidders are forced to offer the highest possible price they are willing to pay, knowing that they are competing against other bidders.
 But unlike the drama that can unfold during live auctions, bidders are unaware of what other bidders will offer during the process.
 This means that they must put forward their highest offer at the earliest opportunity to remain in competition.

 Further down the track, once the agent has received all submitted offers on the property, they review these with the seller.
 At this point, the seller has three real options: they accept one offer and proceed with the sale, they reject all the offers and continue trying to sell the property, or they reject all the offers and withdraw the property from the market.

 How is a silent auction different from a traditional auction?